joshSzep/therobotoverlord-mono/docs/technical-design/05-database-schema.md

     topic_id UUID NOT NULL REFERENCES topics(id) ON DELETE CASCADE, priority_score BIGINT NOT NULL, -- Timestamp + priority offset for ordering priority INTEGER DEFAULT 0,
-    status VARCHAR(20) NOT NULL CHECK (status IN ('pending', 'processing', 'completed')) DEFAULT 'pending', entered_queue_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), estimated_completion_at TIMESTAMP WITH TIME ZONE,
+    position_in_queue INTEGER NOT NULL, -- Calculated queue position for user display status VARCHAR(20) NOT NULL CHECK (status IN ('pending', 'processing', 'completed')) DEFAULT 'pending', entered_queue_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), estimated_completion_at TIMESTAMP WITH TIME ZONE,